memo/Empathy_001/readme.md

 (current version built with v0.8.4)

 Should work on any system that supports openFrameworks, but tested on OSX 10.9.5

-Update: Uses CGWarpMouseCursorPosition to set mouse position (to reset mouse to center before data capture).
+**Update**: Uses CGWarpMouseCursorPosition to set mouse position (to reset mouse to center before data capture).
 This will only work on OSX.
 This is not critical behaviour so can be commented out.